As of 11/17/2020, this has finally been fixed after 4 long years. Rest in peace, WDP bug.

 - This trick is dependent on the position of your clones when you hit the macro.
 Generally, the closer they are to your actual character, the more likely it is to work.
 Rushing back from faraway targets, or even the other side of a boss with a very large hitbox, can cause it to fail sometimes.

-- Whirling Dragon Punch: Overall the macro is MUCH more consistent when using Whirling Dragon Punch.
-In pretty much every situation, both clones dealt a full 100% damage on all three hits of Whirling Dragon Punch.
+- Whirling Dragon Punch: Overall, the trick is much more consistent when using Whirling Dragon Punch.
+When performing it, I usually saw both clones dealt a full 100% damage on all three hits of Whirling Dragon Punch.
 My own character would flip flop between dealing 100% with all three hits, and dealing 100% on two hits and 45% on the last.